voi-oss/dbt-exposures-crawler/README.md

 normalized table names from Tableau, and the fully qualified names for the dbt nodes are available, the project tries to find the occurrences of the latter in the former.

 The result of the above is a mapping of workbooks and which dbt nodes they depend on.
-The workbooks that are created under [Personal spaces](https://help.tableau.com/current/pro/desktop/en-us/personal_space.htm#:~:text=Personal%20Space%20is%20a%20private,for%20others%20to%20see%20it.) have no project name and we ignore them.
 For every workbook (with mapped dependencies available), extra metadata that was not available in the Metadata API is then retrieved from Tableau by using their [REST API](https://help.tableau.com/current/api/rest_api/en-us/REST/rest_api.htm), including when the workbook was created, when it was last updated, to which folder it belongs on Tableau and information about the author